CarineESPEJO/AFPextended_Cookerz/README.md

 # AFPextended_Cookerz
 Project for an iOS (Swift) application for the Apple Formation Program version Extened at Simplon in February-March 2025.
 It was made in 2 weeks.
 It's not a finished application, but rather a functional model.
 In it, I was labeled as 'apprenant 98'.

+Cookerz is an interactive app designed to enhance the joy of cooking at all skill levels.
+Whether you’re looking for simplicity or want to challenge yourself, our app allows you to easily find recipes based on a variety of criteria.
+For those who crave something new, you can dive into cooking challenges and earn coupons for your favorite boutiques or even books to expand your culinary knowledge.
+You can also share your own recipes or post pictures of your latest meals for others to admire.
+If you're ready to take your cooking skills further, you can join live sessions to learn new techniques alongside other users in real-time.
+And when you feel confident enough to take the next step, you can host your very own live cooking session.